-As Coordinator of the Parent Infant Program at Summit Speech School, Nancy Schumann CCC-SLP, LSLS Cert.
-AVT, manages the Early Intervention services in accordance with State and Federal guidelines.
-The contact with each family and with Early Intervention Service Coordinators to schedule Developmental Assessments and follow up meetings ensures that appropriate services can be delivered.
-Nancy supervises our Parent Infant staff, develops program goals and policies, and serves as a resource for other professionals.
-Our unique Parent Training program is available to families of children with hearing loss from birth to age 3.
-Nancy coordinates the parent support meetings and teaches families about issues related to hearing loss as well as the transition process from Early Intervention to preschool.
-Nancy is a Speech Language Pathologist and Listening and Spoken Language Specialist.
-Nancy can be contacted at 908-508-0011 or firstname.lastname@example.org
+Ms. Schumann supervises our Parent Infant staff, develops program goals and policies, and serves as a resource for other professionals.
+Ms. Schumann also runs our unique Parent Training program for parents of children with hearing loss from birth to age 3.
+She holds parent support meetings and teaches families about issues related to hearing loss, as well as the transition process from Early Intervention to preschool.
+During these 2-hour parent meetings, the Summit Speech School staff provides group language/listening and motor skill intervention for the children.

-COORDINATOR, ITINERANT PROGRAM
+COORDINATOR, ITINERANT MAINSTREAM SUPPORT PROGRAM

 Pamela Ranco is the Chief Financial Officer and Business Manager of Summit Speech School.
 She is responsible for maintaining all financial records of the school including tax reporting, audit preparation, compliance with Department of Education financial requirements and financial reports to the Board of Trustees.
 She is the financial liaison to school districts and to the New Jersey Department of Health for the Parent Infant program.

 Summit Speech School Staff

 We Help Children Who Are Deaf and Hard of Hearing

 Learn to Speak